ClimateCompatibleGrowth/GeoH2/README.md

   - theo_pv: Theoretical potential of standardized PV plants (can be determined with [GLAES](https://github.com/FZJ-IEK3-VSA/glaes))
   - theo_wind: Theoretical potential of standardized wind turbines (can be determined with [GLAES](https://github.com/FZJ-IEK3-VSA/glaes))

-The [ccg-spider](https://github.com/carderne/ccg-spider) repo can be used to combine different spatial data into standard H3 hexagons.
+The [ccg-spider](https://github.com/carderne/ccg-spider) repository can be used to combine different spatial data into standard H3 hexagons.
 Once you have created a hexagon file with these features, save it in the `data` folder as `hex_final_[COUNTRY ISO CODE].geojson`.

 > [!IMPORTANT]